 Learn about copyright in Yolngu Matha

-Sasha Titchkosky a director of Koskela, discusses the processes involved in establishing a collaborative project with Elcho Island (Galiwinku) artists.
+Sasha Titchkosky is a director of Koskela, an Australian homewares and lifestyle company.
+She discusses the processes involved in establishing a collaborative project with Galiwin'ku artists from Elcho Island Arts to create unique lightfittings.
+Their collaboration is called Yuta Badayala (In a New Light).

 Things you need to know when organising a festival.